 - Maca is a root veggie that needs to be heated to support digestion, so we use the cooking process of gelatinization to break down the starches within maca.
 Gelatinization is vegan and has nothing to do with gelatin.

-Maca is an exceptionally hardy root plant native to the Andean mountain plateaus of Peru.
-A member of the brassica family, maca is grown at altitudes of 14,000 feet in an extreme climate of freezing cold, fierce winds and intense sunlight, where no other crops can survive.
-Herbalists believe that resilient plants are especially valuable; from an herbological perspective, maca’s resiliency knows no equal.
+- Native Peruvians have eaten maca for thousands of years.
+Grown at 14,000 feet in an extreme climate of freezing cold, fierce winds and intense sunlight, maca is resilient.
+Herbalists believe that resilient plants are especially valuable; from a herbological perspective, maca’s resiliency is unmatched.

 Take 2,500 mg daily, or as directed by your healthcare practitioner.

 Consult a health care practitioner for use beyond 3 months; beyond 6 weeks (for menopausal and post-menopausal women); if you: are pregnant/breastfeeding, are taking antidepressants or blood thinners, have high blood pressure, or if you suffer from any psychological disorder and/or condition such as frequent anxiety or depression.

 Find great tasting recipes that use this product, and more:Recipe Center